Coastal, Bay and Island Home Inspections I Infrared Thermography

 Coastal, Bay, Lake and Island home inspections have been our favorite for over 20 years.
 Jim was born on an island in the Gulf of Mexico and personally performs every inspection and does not sub-contract out to other trainee inspectors.
 If you have a question you call Jim; not a call center.
 Our philosophy for each client is simple; Jim will inspect the property as if he were going to buy it.
 He will be there for you before, during and after the inspection.

 These are best done between November and January when the tides are low.
-The Galveston area is not known for water clarity.
 What you want to see is the 1-2 feet above the mud line where most of the damage is done as shown below.

 Missing Ceiling Insulation